Why is RCV a better way to vote?

 • RCV eliminates the need for separate, expensive runoff elections because it is designed to produce a winner who receives a majority of support in a single election.

-• For example, the 2019 Chicago mayoral runoff election cost taxpayers $3.4 million dollars.
+• For example, the 2023 Chicago mayoral runoff election cost taxpayers $19.8 million.
 This cost would not have been incurred with RCV because the runoff would have occurred instantly in the general election.
 This is why RCV is sometimes referred to as “instant-runoff voting.”